RobbertKouwenhoven/R_proj_template/README.md

+# Use of this template
+This template is used by Robbert Kouwenhoven for AGDS week 7.

 # The GECO R project template

 This is a github template for a GECO R project repository.
 This template can